lokeshsingh21/To-Do-List/README.md

 # To-Do-List
+Developed using basic CSS and javascript for featuring some functions.

-Add your daily routine work
+Add your daily routine work here and remove them from the list when they are completed!!!